apecloud/kubeblocks.io/blog/community-monthly-report-for-april-2024.md

 ## Overview

 In April, KubeBlocks continued the development of v0.9.0.
-The new version is expected to be released in May, so please stay tuned 🌟.
+The new version is expected to be released in May, so stay tuned 🌟.

 Over the past month, the community has participated in six offline events, merged 157 PRs, and resolved 133 issues, with contributions from 27 developers.
-What's more, the KubeBlocks and WeScale community has announced their participation in OSPP 2024 (Open Source Promotion Plan) and are now open for student registration.
+What's more, KubeBlocks and WeScale have announced their participation in OSPP 2024 (Open Source Promotion Plan) and the projects are now open for student registration.
 For more details, refer to:

 - [KubeBlocks Community Homepage](https://summer-ospp.ac.cn/org/orgdetail/833ca537-91a2-44a8-9965-5eee8f34aceb?lang=en)
 - [WeScale Community Homepage](https://summer-ospp.ac.cn/org/orgdetail/5d8efb0a-7f0d-4705-b253-00bb162ef507?lang=en)